david-antiteum/drea/README.md

 # Drea

-A C++ framework for CLI apps and services
+A C++ framework for CLI apps and services that includes support for:

+- Commands (and subcommands)
+- Options
+- Logging

+Drea tries to extract as much functionality with the minimum required developer intervention while preventing repeating information already present.
+For example, the developer declares commands and flags and, using that definition, Drea generates:

+- Help
+- Shell integration: Man pages and autocompletion
+- Support for configuration options:
+  - using files.
+Supported formats: TOML, YAML, JSON
+  - shell variables
+  - command flags
+  - KV storers: consul and etcd
+- User's input validation, including configuration files

-An example:
+## An example

 ```c++
 #include <drea/core/Core>